Art-gf/imagepool/README.md

 # imagepool
-Simple server and client on GO+gRPC to file exchange
+Simple server and client on GO+gRPC for file exchange

 Recieve file from dir to server:
 >client push <C:/client/> <pic.png>